IsmailC1/Algorithms/README.md

 Improve your problem solving skills and become a stronger developer

+By the author,
-By the author Colt Steele
+Colt Steele